apache/mxnet/contrib/clojure-package/examples/gan/README.md

 This is an example of how to do a GAN with the MNIST data

+## Installation

+Before you run this example, make sure that you have the clojure package installed.
+In the main clojure package directory, do `lein install`.
+Then you can run `lein install` in this directory.

 ## Usage

 Do `lein run` and the images generated will be in the `results` directory.
 The gout* images are the ones generated, the diff* images are the visualization of the input gradient different fed to the generator